Monte Carlo inference for semiparametric Bayesian regression: Empirical results

 We consider three inverse transformation functions, which are applied to these latent data (after centering and scaling) to generate $y$.
 These transformations determine both the support $\mathcal{Y}$ and the complexity of the link between the linear term and $y$.
 First, we induce an approximate Beta marginal distribution with $g^{-1}(t) = F_{{\rm Beta}(0.1, 0.5)}^{-1}\{\Phi(t)\}$, which yields $\mathcal{Y}=[0,1]$ with many $y$ values near zero (\texttt{beta}).
 Second, we generate a monotone and locally linear function by simulating 10 increments identically from a standard exponential distribution at equally-spaced points on $[-3,3]$ and linearly interpolating the cumulative sums, which produces positive data $\mathcal{Y} = \mathbb{R}^+$ with a nontrivial transformation (\texttt{step}).
 Third, we specify an inverse (signed) Box-Cox function with $\lambda = 0.5$ (see below), which corresponds to a (signed) square-root transformation and thus $\mathcal{Y} = \mathbb{R}$ (\texttt{box-cox}).
 For each simulation, a testing dataset $(X^{test}, y^{test})$ with 1000 observations is generated independently and identically.
 This process is repeated 100 times for each inverse transformation function and $(n,p) \in \{(50, 10), (200,50)\}$.

 We evaluate several Bayesian approaches.
 In each case, the linear coefficients are assigned a $g$-prior with $\mu_\theta = 0$ and $\Sigma_\theta = n \sigma^2 (X^\T X)^{-1}$.
 For the proposed approach, we implement Algorithm~\ref{alg:joint} for the semiparametric Bayesian linear model as in Section~\ref{sec-sblm} using the Laplace approximation for $\hat p(\theta \mid \D_n)$ (\texttt{sblm}) or the prior (\texttt{sblm(prior)}).
-We also include a simplification that fixes the transformation at the initialization \eqref{cdf-approx}, which does not account for the uncertainty in $g$ (\texttt{sblm(fixed)}).
-For benchmarking, we include a Bayesian linear model without a transformation (\texttt{blm}) and with a Box-Cox transformation $g(t; \lambda) = \{\mbox{sign}(t)\vert t\vert^\lambda - 1\}/\lambda$ (\texttt{blm(box-cox)}).
-The Box-Cox model uses the prior $\lambda \sim N(0.5, 0.5^2)$ truncated to $(0,2)$, which centers the transformation at the (signed) square-root, and samples this parameter within the Gibbs sampler using a slice sampler \citep{neal2003slice}.
+We also include a simplification that fixes the transformation at the initialization $\hat g$, which does not account for the uncertainty in $g$ (\texttt{sblm(fixed)}).
+For benchmarking, we include a Bayesian linear model without a transformation (\texttt{blm}), with a Box-Cox transformation $g(t; \lambda) = \{\mbox{sign}(t)\vert t\vert^\lambda - 1\}/\lambda$ (\texttt{blm(box-cox)}), and with a nonparametric spline model for the transformation (\texttt{blm(spline)}).
+The Box-Cox model uses the prior $\lambda \sim N(0.5, 0.5^2)$ truncated to $(0,2)$, which centers the unknown transformation at the (signed) square-root, and samples the joint posterior using a slice-within-Gibbs sampler that alternates between a slice sampler for $[\lambda \mid \D_n, \theta, \sigma]$ \citep{neal2003slice} and the sampling steps for $[\theta, \sigma \mid \D_n, g]$ from Section~\ref{sec-sblm}. \texttt{blm(spline)} specifies an I-spline basis expansion with monotonicity constraints for $g$, and uses a Metropolis-within-Gibbs sampler with a robust adaptive Metropolis (RAM) sampler \citep{vihola2012robust} for $[g \mid \D_n, \theta, \sigma]$; details are in the supplementary material.
 For each implementation, we generate and store 1000 samples from the posterior of $\theta$ and the joint posterior predictive distribution on the testing data $\tilde y(X^{test})$.